vrdeeznuts/od-sideline-cam/README.md

 NOTE: *The spectator feature is still under active development and is subject to change throughout closed early access.*

 # Usage & Customization
+**DON'T FORGET TO SAVE YOUR SETTINGS AFTER YOU SET THINGS UP** (there's a `Save Current Settings` button).
+## Using the camera
+Since this is an auto-cam, you don't need to do anything while actively running it.
+With that being said, you still currently have to select the arena you want to spectate if the default or saved arena is not the right one. *In a future version, I'll add an auto-select arena based on a whitelist.*

+### Arena Navigation
+- `up` and `down` arrow keys: cycle between the arenas on the side you're on (e.g., if you're at West-1 and you click `down`, it'll move to West-3)
+- `a`: jump between East and West Driftplexes
+- `s`: swap sideline (if you have `Auto-switch Sideline` enabled, this is kind of useless tbh)

+### Other Keyboard/Mouse Functions
+#### Keyboard
+- `n`: Toggle nametags (why? `n` for `names`)
+- `z`: Toggle auto zoom (why? `z` for `zoom`)
+- `e`: Toggle endzone rise (why? `e` for `endzone`)
+- `c`: Toggle endzone inward hook (why? `c` for `curve`)

+#### Mouse
+- `Mouse scrolling`: zoom in or out<br>
+    Details:
+    - [x] Auto Zoom: it will try to keep the ball roughly the same size based on how much you've zoomed in
+    - [ ] Auto Zoom (disabled): normal zoom in/out without auto-adjusting

+## Settings
+There are a ton of settings that you can use or configure to your preferences.
+There is also decent documentation and tooltips in the GUI to provide guidance on what each setting is.

+Recommended Settings (I leave the unmentioned settings as default):
+- Arena
+    - [x] Auto-switch Sideline
+    - [x] Instant side switch
+- Camera
+    - Toggles
+        - [x] Ball Outline when Hidden
+        - [x] Auto Zoom
+        - [ ] Endzone Rise (off)
+        - [x] Endzone Inward Hook
+    - Sliders
+        - How much the camera moves inward: `2.5`
+        - How much the camera moves backward: `0`
+        - Sideline distance (x) from arena center: `2093`
+        - Dolly rail length (y) from half field: `3072`
+        - Ball tracking smoothing: `0.3 - 0.35`
+        - Dolly smoothing: `0.2 - 0.3`
+- Ball Trail
+    - Trail length: `0.2 - 0.3`
+    - Max Thickness: `25-26`
+    - Ball Trail Start Offset: `1 or 2`

+## Auto-Clipping
+Because the camera scripts are sandboxed (aka no way to interact with your computer outside of the game), I had to write that Powershell script to be able to send keystrokes.
+It works by listening to the auto-generated A2.log file (usually found at `%LOCALAPPDATA%\A2\Saved\Logs\A2.log`) for a specific string - `"GOAL_SCORED_MEDAL_TRIGGER"`.
+When the script sees that string in the log, it will send your specified clipping hotkey after an optional delay.
+Refer to the [auto-clipping instructions](#option-2-setup-with-auto-clipping) below to set it up.

 # What's Included
 - `yuki.SIDE.luau` - this is the camera script that you would put with other camera scripts.
 It has 99% of the functionality but doesn't include the auto-clipping (the spectator API is sandboxed, so it can't send keystrokes by itself).